-We are financially responsible and practice food sustainability.
-The accountability model of food assistance is what we do and we just lead by the heart.
-By having the participant families volunteer several hours of their time on a rotation basis, we foster their desire to give back as we serve one another in our community.
+We are financially responsible, practice food sustainability and believe in the accountability model of food assistance, involving families in the process of checking, sorting and preparing foods for our distribution efforts after our truck returns from our pickups, bringing back high quality, diverse foods and goods from our generous providers.
 Our desire is to provide a hand up, not a hand out and serve families that have the will to change their situation.
 BCS’ unique model of service delivery is founded on a belief that true charity comes from empowering each individual to restore his or her capacity to be self-sufficient, and that the most effective way to accomplish this process is within the context of a community in which participants work together to attain their goals.